Mirailisc/obsidian-blog/KMUTT/CPE241/Sarup M2.md

 SELECT S.firstname, S.lastname FROM Students AS S WHERE S.Foo IN (SELECT * FROM Bar AS B WHERE B.slave = S.id)

--- IN : Check if result is in that table
+-- IN : Check if result is in that table (usually use with subquery) SELECT * FROM Students WHERE Student.country IN (SELECT country_name AS country FROM Countries WHERE country_continent = "Asia");

--- EXISTS : Check if result is exist in that table
+-- EXISTS : Check if result is exist in that table (usually use with subquery) SELECT SupplierName
+FROM Suppliers
+WHERE EXISTS (SELECT ProductName FROM Products WHERE Products.SupplierID = Suppliers.supplierID AND Price < 20);

 -- GROUP BY
 SELECT * FROM Students LEFT JOIN Departments ON Students.departmentId = Departments.id GROUP BY Departments.name

 -- HAVING
-SELECT department_id, AVG(current_year) AS avg_year
+-- we use having when we want condition for aggregation (usually when we want condition for GROUP BY) SELECT department_id, AVG(current_year) AS avg_year FROM Students
-FROM Students
 GROUP BY department_id